filipeom/filipeom.github.io/_posts/2023-10-02-static-analysis-lab.md

 --report-previous infer-out/report.json
 ```

-Upon running the last command, you will find three files in the `infer-out/differential` will directory:
+Upon running the last command, you will find three files in the `infer-out/differential` directory:

 1. `introduces.json`: Contains issues found in the feature branch.
 2. `fixed.json`: Contains issues found in the master branch but not in the feature branch.